 The clinical psychology program is accredited by the American Psychological Association (APA).
-For more information, contact the APA Commission on Accreditation at 750 First St., NE, Washington, DC 2002-4242 or (202) 336-5979.
-For further information, contact the Director of Clinical Training, Dr. Abbie Goldberg.
+For more information, contact the APA Commission on Accreditation at 750 First St., NE, Washington, DC 20002-4242 or (202) 336-5979.
+For further information, contact our Director of Clinical Training, Dr. Abbie Goldberg.

 Information for Clinical Program Applicants

 The Clinical Program’s academic preparation and admissions requirement policies include a bachelor’s degree by the start of the academic year in which the student would begin the clinical program, an official transcript from the undergraduate institution, three letters of recommendation, GRE General Test scores, and a copy of one or more papers written by the applicant.
 In addition, applicants are required to submit a personal statement detailing why the Psychology program at Clark is best suited for the applicant’s academic and career goals.
 In this statement, applicants should identify a faculty mentor with whom there is clear overlap in research interests.
 Because the Clinical Program has historically valued breadth in student backgrounds, we do not have additional admission requirements such as the GRE Psychology Subject Test or expectations for academic preparation like majoring in psychology.